 - Project activities and planned results must demonstrate cross-border cooperation nature.
-Detailed information on requirements for cross-border cooperation in section 4.1 "General requirements" of the Programme Manual. - 2) If LP/PP intends to develop documentation in the project (e.g., action plan, recommendations, etc.), it must explicitly outline in the Application Form the purpose of the documentation, its intended audience, and how it will be utilized.
-Additionally, LP/PP must include a letter of support from relevant stakeholder(s) or authority(ies) as outlined in section 5.1 "Application requirements" when submitting the application. - 3) If stakeholders (e.g., national authorities, local municipalities, etc.) who would directly benefit from the project results are not involved in the project activities, the Application form must include an explicit information on who and how will use the project results during and after the project.
-Moreover, the Programme strongly advises respective PP to attach to the application a letter of support regarding intention to use the project results from relevant stakeholder/s as specified in section 5.1.
-"Application requirements". - 4) Social services created/improved during the project must contribute to the deinstitutionalization process and applicant must explain it in the Application Form.
+Detailed information on requirements for cross-border cooperation in section 4.1 "General requirements" of the Programme Manual. - 2) In case documentation is planned to be developed in the project (e.g., action plans, recommendations, etc.), the applicant has to justify need for the documentation in the Application Form, clearly explain how the LP/PPs and/or direct stakeholders will use the produced documentation during the project and/or after its end and submit letter of support from relevant stakeholders or responsible authorities together with application as specified in section 5.1 "Application requirements" of the Programme Manual. - 3) In case stakeholders (e.g., national, local municipalities, etc.) directly using project results are not involved in the project, explicit information how the project results will be used by the direct

+- stakeholders during and/or after the project must be provided in the Application Form.
+In addition, the Programme recommends to provide letter of support from relevant stakeholders on the use of project results as specified in section 5.1.
+"Application requirements" of the Programme Manual. - 4) "Social services" are services which are defined in the relevant national legislation, except long-term care services (in institutions).
+Social services created/improved during the project must contribute to the deinstitutionalization process and applicant must explain it in the Application Form.
 Creation/improvement of long-term care services and participation of long-term care providing institutions is not eligible.
 Hospitals and other health care providing institutions are eligible only in case if they are registered as social service providers. - 5) For activity "Development of integrated services...aimed at integration of vulnerable groups" (Point 1) and "Facilitation of the social inclusion measures..."
 (Point 4) investments (infrastructure improvements planned in the project work plan and costs under CC6 and equipment purchases/upgrades under CC5) are allowed only if they constitute part of developed service or social inclusion measure (not a social service) for vulnerable groups.
-For activity "Improvement of efficiency and diversification of social services by applying evidence-based measures, new approaches, tools, methods, etc." (Point 2) investments are allowed only for registered social service providers and if they are part of new approaches, methods or tools that are introduced in social services. - 6) Financing of start-ups, production expenses, etc. are not supported within activities aiming to facilitate social entrepreneurship.
+For activity "Improvement of efficiency and diversification of social services by applying evidence-based measures, new approaches, tools, methods, etc." (Point 2) investments are allowed only for registered social service providers and if they are part of new approaches, methods or tools that are introduced in social services. - 6) Financing of start-ups, production expenses, etc. are not supported within activities aiming to facilitate social entrepreneurship. - 7) If development of ICT products (e.g., e-systems, databases, etc.) is planned in the project, approval from relevant authorities on development of such products must be submitted with the application, if required by national regulation. - 8) Within activity "Development of joint initiatives and awareness raising activities to facilitate development of social entrepreneurial eco-system" (Point 5) purchase of equipment is allowed for development of specific business skills and knowledge of existing and potential social entrepreneurs. - 9) Projects must clearly demonstrate how the project results will be maintained after the end of the project.
+Created/improved social services, social inclusion measures and any services aimed at integration of vulnerable groups developed within the project should be a ready product having a permanent character. - 10) Projects must focus on cooperation activities.
+Therefore, investments in infrastructure improvements planned in the project work plan and with costs under CC6 and equipment purchases/upgrades with costs under CC5 will be eligible only in cases they complement soft and cooperation activities and are essential for reaching project objectives and results.